basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 ### Add Source

-Riak security sources may be applied to all users/groups or only to a specific user.
+Riak security sources may be applied to all users (`all`) or only to a specific user.

 #### Available Sources